nanoporetech/katuali/docs/index.rst

 Features
 --------

-  * Run a pipeline processing fast5s from multiple runs into multiple consensuses in a single command.
+  * fast5 to high quality consensus in a single command.
   * Recommended fixed `standard` and `fast` pipelines.
   * Interchange basecaller, assembler, and consensus components of the pipelines simply by changing the target filepath.
   * Medaka training pipeline including generation of training data, model training and model evaluation.
   * Seemless distribution of tasks over local or distributed compute.
-  * Highly configurable.
   * Open source (Mozilla Public License 2.0).